 The name of this culprit is Macular Degeneration.
 It has been a devastating shock for many, but thanks to modern technology, coping with this disease has become easier.
 Since the age of nine, I have struggled with this now familiar eye disease.
 Therefore, I for one am grateful technology did not leave the blind in the dark.

-For visually impaired individuals, talking aids make independence a reality.
+For visually impaired individuals, talking aids now make independence a reality.
 For example, in my home, there are clocks talking from different rooms, different handbags, and different times of day and night.
-There are talking desk clocks, talking alarm clocks, talking kitchen clocks, talking travel clocks, talking stopwatch clocks, talking calculator clocks, and talking wristwatches are everywhere.
-My clocks are all shapes and sizes, but my tiniest is the talking mini clock in my purse.
+There are talking desk clocks, talking alarm clocks, talking kitchen clocks, talking travel clocks, talking stopwatch clocks, talking calculator clocks, and talking wristwatches everywhere.
+These clocks are all shapes and sizes, but the tiniest is the talking mini clock in my purse.
 In our quiet home, when the hour strikes and all clocks begin speaking this synchronized cacophony of voices, my usually patient husband wants to see time fly…right out the window!

 Now this particular story, and believe me there are many, many clock stories, began in Europe.
 Unfortunately, for this clock, it also ENDED there.
 That troublesome watch would never take another trip with me.
 Its next journey was a solo, non-stop direct flight to the garbage pail.